 With the establishment of the steamer pier and station at Craigendoran the North British Railway needed to arrange a source of water for locomotives and paddle steamers at the station.
 Railway Glen was one of the sources of water, another being the Woodhead Dam above Woodhead Cottage.
 Both sites were on the Camis Eskan Estate.

 The pier platform was the starting point for the push-pull local service to Arrochar (reversal at Craigendoran Junction).
 These ran around four to five times a day and served the intermediate stations which were not always served by all the longer distance trains; Rhu, Shandon, Garelochhead, Whistlefield.
 The local service was withdrawn in 1964.
+Using the pier platform kept the main Helensburgh line and West Highland clear.

 With electrification of the Helensburgh line the pier line was electrified, reduced to one track only and the line was lifted from the southern pier.